How It Works

 Hubble Law Distance Calculator Logic

-What Is the Hubble Law Distance Calculator?
+What the Hubble Law Distance Calculator Actually Does

-The Hubble Law Distance Calculator converts redshift, distance, or recession velocity into the full set of cosmological observables: comoving distance in megaparsecs and gigalight-years, recession velocity as a fraction of the speed of light, and lookback time showing how long the light has been traveling.
-Unlike the simple linear formula most tools use, this calculator solves the FLRW integral numerically using flat LCDM parameters, which remains accurate even for the most distant objects confirmed by the James Webb Space Telescope.
-The H₀ selector and tension comparison panel are features no competing calculator provides: choose between Planck CMB (67.4 km/s/Mpc), DESI BAO (68.5 km/s/Mpc), or SH0ES (73.0 km/s/Mpc) and see immediately how the disagreement translates into concrete differences in every distance and time result.
+This tool converts redshift, distance, or recession velocity into the full set of cosmological observables: comoving distance in megaparsecs and gigalight-years, recession velocity as a fraction of light speed, and lookback time showing how long light has been travelling.
+Unlike simple linear-formula tools, it solves the FLRW integral numerically using flat LCDM parameters, remaining accurate even for the most distant objects confirmed by the James Webb Space Telescope and our own Redshift Calculator.
+Its H0 selector and tension comparison panel let you choose between Planck CMB (67.4 km/s/Mpc), DESI BAO (68.5 km/s/Mpc), or SH0ES (73.0 km/s/Mpc) and see immediately how the disagreement between them translates into concrete differences in every distance and time result.
+Edwin Hubble first published the proportionality between recession velocity and distance in 1929 using 24 galaxies; the relationship v = H0 x d has since been confirmed from nearby clusters (z = 0.003) out to the most distant objects ever observed (z = 10 and beyond).

 Hubble's Law and the Expanding Universe